ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 ::

-   kubectl apply -k src/main/kubernetes/artemis --kubeconfig "<path-to-kubeconfig-file>"
+   kubectl apply -k src/main/kubernetes/artemis --kubeconfig <path-to-kubeconfig-file>

 <path-to-kubeconfig-file> is the path where you created the KUBECONFIG_FILE.